Dajti Express cable car

 Around the top station of the cable car, you can play mini golf for 1 300 all, stroll through a beautifully landscaped shaded garden with plenty of benches and breathtaking views, and refresh yourself in two rather expensive restaurants.

-Outside the Dajti Express area, you can shoot air rifles on the shooting range or go horseback riding.
+Outside the Dajti Express area, you can shoot air rifles on the shooting range or ride horses.

 Hiking